jontonsoup4/taco-bell-as-a-service/readme.md

-# taco-bell-optimizer
+# Taco Bell as a service
-An API server that returns information on items from the Taco Bell menu.
+An API server for interacting with nutritional information on items from the Taco Bell menu.

 # Usage:
 ```